Injuries // Category

 • Gait Education

+Also read, Physiotherapy Oakville Shoe inserts like supportive orthotics and walking crutches may also be recommended by your physiotherapist.
+Treatment through physiotherapy is advised through strengthening exercises that are non-weight bearing like swimming.
+Luckily, hairline fractures rarely need surgery because they can easily be mended with just two weeks of rest.
+However, the injury can worsen if not given the proper medical attention.
 If you happen to suffer from a hairline fracture and you are looking for a way to relieve pain, and recover from an injury, adding physiotherapy to a routine wellness plan can maximize recovery time and optimize your healing process.
-Our physiotherapists at Triangle Physiotherapy can be a powerful ally when combating daily stress, muscle pain, and general health issues when it comes to hairline fractures.
-Not only does physicaoherapy relieve pain, increase energy levels, and improve overall physical and mental performance, it prevents further injuries.
-The experienced, professional physiotherapists at Triangle Physiotherapy are available at five convenient locations: Etobicoke, Oakville, Mississauga, North York and Toronto.
-At Triangle we customize your physiotherapy sessions to address your individual needs.
+Our physiotherapists at Triangle Physiotherapy can be a powerful ally when combating daily stress, muscle pain, and general health issues regarding hairline fractures.
+Not only does physiotherapy relieve pain, increase energy levels, and improve overall physical and mental performance, it prevents further injuries.

 15 Dec

 A knee sprain is an injury of the ligaments; tough bands of fibrous tissue that connect the bones of the upper and lower leg at the knee joint.
 One of the main forms of knee sprain is in the anterior cruciate ligament (ACL).
-The ACL and the posterior cruciate ligament (PCL) bridge the inside of the knee joint, forming an, “X” pattern that stabilises the knee against front-to-back and back-to-front forces.
-There are certain movements in the knee that causes a sprain in the ACL such as: a sudden stop; a twist, pivot, or change in direction at the joint; extreme over-straightening (hyperextension); or a direct impact to the outside of the knee or lower leg.
-These injuries are quiet common among athletes in sports such as: football, basketball, soccer, rugby, wrestling, gymnastics, and skiing.
+The ACL and the posterior cruciate ligament (PCL) bridge the inside of the knee joint, forming an, “X” pattern that stabilizes the knee against front-to-back and back-to-front forces.
+There are certain movements in the knee that cause a sprain in the ACL such as:

-It is suggested that when one knee ligament suffers a sprain, there is a good chance that the other parts of the knee may also be injured, most commonly the ACL.
+These injuries are quite common among athletes in sports such as football, basketball, soccer, rugby, wrestling, gymnastics, and skiing.
+Physiotherapist in Downtown Toronto It is suggested that when one knee ligament suffers a sprain, there is a good chance that the other parts of the knee may also be injured, most commonly the ACL.
 Knee sprains are very common.
 ACL sprains tend to cause more significant symptoms compared to MCL injuries.
-The most frequent signs of an ACL sprain are:

 • A pop heard or felt inside your knee at the time of injury